 You can perform all the further IBC operations on the specified RVG by using the application's registered name.
 The sender and the receivers of the IBC message must register the application with the same name.
-You can register a maximum of 32 applications for an RVG.
+You can register a maximum of vxibc -g vvrdg1 -D 120 register app1 vvrRvg1

+32 applications for an RVG.
 Registration does not maintain persistency across node crashes.
 Applications on restarted nodes must be registered again.